The Homeowner's Guide to Evaluating Roof Condition

 Hidden Dangers: Improper Roof Installation

-Insufficient intake and exhaust ventilation traps hot, moist air in the attic.
-This accelerates shingle aging, promotes mold growth, and increases energy bills.
-It can also contribute to ice dam formation.
+Not enough intake or exhaust ventilation traps hot, moist air in the attic.
+This can make shingles age faster, cause mold, and raise energy bills.
+In colder areas, it can also lead to ice dams.

 Shingles on Low Slope